TrailingDots/easy_py_messaging/easy_py_messaging/docs/trivialApp.md

 Comment out this line and notice how fast logs get printed from `logCollector`!

-On my system I have send 100,000 logs in 1.3 seconds.
+On my system I have sent 100,000 logs in 1.3 seconds.
 This is likely fast enough for most applications!